robsan9698/face_recognition-front-end-/README.md

-# SmartBrain - v1
-Final project for Udemy course
+Suggestion for running the code:

 1. Clone this repo
 2. Run `npm install`
 3. Run `npm start`
 4. You must add your own API key in the `src/App.js` file to connect to Clarifai.

-You can grab Clarifai API key [here](https://www.clarifai.com/)
+You can grab Clarifai API key https://www.clarifai.com/